12 Questions People Still Have About 9/11

 The theory: The Smithsonian points out that the official investigation report doesn’t even mention the presence of aircraft wreckage in the towers.
 Why?

 The consensus: It’s possible investigators failed to recognize the material as aluminum in its molten state or for some other reason considered it not important.
+These are the strangest unsolved mysteries from each state.

 Why did the government ignore the warning the day before?